4305 N Garfield St # 221 Midland, TX 79705

 How long do dentures last?

 Traditional removable dentures typically last 7 to 10 years before you will need to replace them.
-Implant-supported dentures are permanent restorations, which means that they will be with you for many years more than their traditional counterpart.
-The material the dentures consist of, as well as the level of care they receive, will impact their lifespan.
+Implant-supported dentures are permanent restorations; they will be with you for many years more than their traditional counterpart.
+The material they consist of, as well as the level of care they receive, will impact their lifespan.

 Can I receive implants if I already have removable dentures?